HenrikVarmer/HenrikVarmer.github.io/_posts/2021-5-12-LDA_Recommendations.md

 **textRec** utlizes Latent Dirichlet Allocation and Jensen-Shannon-Divergence on the discrete probability distributions over LDA topics per document, in order to recommend unique and novel documents to specific users.
 It's essentially just a wrapper to the core LDA library in R: [_"topicmodels"_.](https://cran.r-project.org/web/packages/topicmodels/topicmodels.pdf)

-In order to get recoommendations, simply input a dataframe of users, a dataframe of documents, and a dataframe of user/document interactions, set model hyperparameters and the amount of LDA topics to model (or alternatively, rely on textRec to automate modt hyperparameters using ldatuning::FindTopicsNumber() to find an optimal k number of topics).
+In order to get recommendations, simply input a dataframe of users, a dataframe of documents, and a dataframe of user/document interactions, set model hyperparameters and the amount of LDA topics to model (or alternatively, rely on textRec to automate modt hyperparameters using ldatuning::FindTopicsNumber() to find an optimal k number of topics).

 If not all customers have interaction history with documents, you can use the integrated ColdStart engine in order to find k-nearest neighbors and force a cold-start a recommendation for those users.
 See below function use example, for an explanation of hyperparameters and inputs.